freddygv/trabblex/docker-containers/README.md

 # Docker builds
 Requires: Docker installation.
 The commands below were tested on UNIX.

-In each container directory run: `docker build .`
+In each container directory run: `sudo docker build .`

 After the container finishes building, it will output an image_id that looks something like this: 135093e9f918